Day 28 of a Year Long Road Trip Along America’s Scenic Byways

 After a breakfast of blueberry pancakes, courtesy of George, George and I took a 1.5 mile walk around the neck that led us over the rocks, along the beach, and on a boardwalk through a bird sanctuary.
-The rocks we passed inspired Winslow Homer who owned a home and studio nearby in the late 1800’s to paint The Canon.
+The rocks we passed inspired Winslow Homer who owned a nearby home and studio in the late 1800’s to paint The Canon.
 It is said that during high tide, the water sprays from the rocks like a canon, thus the name.

 Fort Popham State Historic Site

 From Bath, I headed south to Fort Popham, a pleasantly surprising historical site that lay on a peninsula jutting out to sea.
 The Fort of the civil war era was built but never completed in 1861 to protect the ship building interests of Bath upriver.
 The fort sat next to a short walking trail, fishing pier, and picnic site.
 I really enjoyed the short time I spent at this fort before I returned to Highway 1.

 Reid State Park